Co-Founder and Research Lead, Cytel Innovation Center

 A widely respected expert in the development of fast and accurate computer algorithms for the implementation of computationally intensive statistical methods, Nitin has played a leading role in pioneering Cytel’s StatXact® and LogXact® software.
 These award winning software packages are popular tools for exact, nonparametric inference analysis.

-Experience: Nitin has been a Visiting Professor at the MIT Sloan School of Management since 1995.
-As a faculty member associated with MIT’s Center for Biomedical Innovation (MIT CBI), Nitin has contributed to the CBI’s research program in New Drug Development Paradigms (CBI NEWDIGS).
-As a part of CBI NEWDIGS Nitin recently developed a multi-stakeholder process and tool set for generating data-driven adaptive licensing discussions, known as the JANUS initiative.
+Nitin has been a Visiting Professor at the MIT Sloan School of Management.
+As a Research Associate with MIT’s Center for Biomedical Innovation (MIT CBI), Nitin has contributed to the CBI’s research program in New Drug Development Paradigms (CBI NEWDIGS).

 Earlier in his career, Nitin was a co-founder of Tata Consultancy Services, a multinational software consultancy based in India.
 He was also an active member of several societies for the advancement of scholarship in operations research, statistics and computer science.